 Several factors can cause a patient to develop an underbite, from genetics to trauma.
 The most common cause of an underbite is genetics.
 If one or both of your parents had an underbite, there’s a higher chance you might have one, too.
 The shape and size of your jaw and teeth are often inherited.
 Along with genetics, the lower jaw can grow faster than the upper jaw, leading to an underbite.
 This imbalance in growth can cause the lower teeth to protrude.

-Some medical conditions and syndromes, such as Crouzon syndrome or Treacher-Collins syndrome, can affect jaw development and lead to an underbite.
+Some medical conditions and syndromes, such as Crouzon or Treacher-Collins syndrome, can affect jaw development and lead to an underbite.

 How We Can Fix an Underbite